 - Carrot Cupcakes ~Diabetic Foodie

-Heat the milk, sugar, and 1 cup of cream in a medium saucepan, just until the mixture is hot to the touch (do not boil).
-Take off the heat and add the vanilla paste.
-Stir to combine.
+- Heat the milk, sugar, and the remaining cup of heavy cream in a medium saucepan over medium-low heat just until the mixture is hot to the touch (do not boil).